 An advanced-level course involving new techniques and processes as well as refined control over different films, developers, papers, and other photographic materials.
 Portfolio required for admission.
 Materials fee required.
-Prerequisites: VIS 60, 164, 165, and consent of instructor.
+Prerequisites: VIS 60, 164, 165, and consent of instructor, department stamp required.